Sex, Girls, and Shame: When Girls Don’t Get to Cultivate Their Own Desire

 I wonder how my experiences with sex as a teenager might have been different, if instead of being angry at me, my mom had said “How are you feeling about this?”

 Women often learn very early that “good girls” only express their sexuality within a very narrow range of behaviors.
-They learn to resist or please.
-They learn that their sexuality exists to serve a purpose in relation to men, not as something to explore and understand for themselves.
-They learn to focus on what is expected of them rather than on their own internal experience.
+We learn to protect ourselves from men—who we’re taught is the gender that wants sex.
+We don’t learn that we can be free to also want sex (with perhaps the exception of being inside a long-term monogamous relationship).
+We also learn that our sexuality exists to serve a purpose in relation to men, not as something to explore and understand for ourselves.
+We learn to focus on what is expected of us rather than on our own internal experience.
 Being shamed only deepens girls’ focus on what others expect rather than helping them turn inward and learn about their own desire.

 Curiosity about sex is healthy and normal.
 But I didn’t have a chance to learn the difference between curiosity and desire.
 Instead, I was steeped in shame for being a “bad girl.”
 Meanwhile, I had an older brother who freely talked about sex and his desire for women.
-For boys, sex was expected, even celebrated.
+For many boys, sex was expected, even celebrated—just don’t get someone pregnant.
 For girls, sex brought judgment.
 That contrast shaped so much of how I, and many women, learned to think about sex.

 What I See in My Practice

 In my psychotherapy practice, sex often comes up as a topic for clients.
-Most women I work with feel more freedom than previous generations to make choices about sex, but I find that women are still preoccupied with what men want and what is appropriate and acceptable for women to want.
-Often, my clients haven’t even considered what they want from a sexual experience, what would be pleasurable for them, or what would be good for their mental, emotional, and physical health.
+Thankfully, most women I work with feel more freedom than previous generations to make choices about sex, but I find that women are still preoccupied with what men want and what is appropriate and acceptable for women to want.
+Often, the women I work with haven’t spent much time considering what they want from a sexual experience, what would be pleasurable for them, what pacing would be right for them, or what would be good for their mental, emotional, and physical health.

 There is less shame today, but still a lot of shame for women.
 Many women I work with still worry about whether their “number” of partners is too high, or if they are having sex too soon or waiting too long based on how they think men will feel.
 It’s no wonder so many women grow up feeling disconnected from their needs, their bodies, and their pleasure.
 Changing that script starts with being asked, “What do you want?
 What feels good for you?
 What matters to you?”